cboddy/i3-workspace-names-daemon/README.md

 ### matching windows

-By default windows are matched by the window class if it is available, otherwise by the window name.
+You can debug windows names with `xprop`

+Windows names are detected by instecting in the following priority
+- name
+- title
+- instance
+- class
 If there is no window name available a question mark is shown instead.

-To match windows with a specific class by their instance instead, specify the class with the `--instance` or `-i` argument.
-This can be used multiple times to specify that multiple windows should be matched by their instance.

-This can be useful for browser-based web apps which may all have the same class (for example `google-chrome`) but unique instance values.

 ### unrecognised windows